rtmigo/prefnotifiers_flutter/README.md

 ```

 :warning: If your code still doesn't support sound null safety, then you
 have an older version of the library.
-No problem.
+There is no `SharedPref` in the older
+version.
 Just create object like this:

 ``` dart
 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");